kahopkin/companycommunicatorwiki/Deployment-guide.md

 1. Change the `<<appDomain>>` placholder in the configurationUrl setting to be the `%appDomain%` value e.g. "`https://appName.azurefd.net/configtab`".

 1. Change the `<<botId>>` placeholder in the botId setting to be the `%botId%` value - this is your Azure AD application's ID from above.
 This is the same GUID that you entered in the template under "Bot Client ID".
+Please note that there are two places in the manifest (for authors) where you will need to update Bot ID.

 1. Change the `<<appDomain>>` placeholder in the validDomains setting to be the `%appDomain%` value e.g. "`appName.azurefd.net`".